 7. Care: generativity vs. stagnation

 The second stage of adulthood happens between the ages of 40 and 65.
 During this time people are normally settled in their lives and know what is important to them.
 A person is either making progress in their career or treading lightly in their career and unsure if this is what they want to do for the rest of their working life.
 Also during this time, a person may be raising their children.
 If they are a parent, then they are reevaluating their life roles.[52]
 This is one way of contributing to society along with productivity at work and involvement in community activities and organizations.[45]
-Individuals that exercise the concept of generativity believe in the next generation and seek to nurture them in creative ways through practices such as parenting, teaching, and mentoring.[53]
+Individuals who exercise the concept of generativity believe in the next generation and seek to nurture them in creative ways through practices such as parenting, teaching, and mentoring.[53]
 Having a sense of generativity can be considered significant for both the individual and the society, exemplifying their roles as effective parents, leaders for organizations, etc.[54] If a person is not comfortable with the way their life is progressing, they're usually regretful about the decisions that they have made in the past and feels a sense of uselessness.[55]

 8. Wisdom: ego integrity vs. despair